Eglinton, Western Australia: Planning

-As of May 2006 plans for an Alkimos-Eglinton satellite city, covered by Amendment 1029/33 to the Metropolitan Region Scheme were revealed.
-At that point LandCorp estimated that 55,000 people will live in the area once it is complete, that the centre will include "hospitals, tertiary educational institutions, major retail, commercial and recreational facilities" and that stage 1 blocks would be offered for sale in 2008.
+As of May 2006, plans for an Alkimos-Eglinton satellite city, covered by Amendment 1029/33 to the Metropolitan Region Scheme were revealed.
+At that point, LandCorp estimated that 55,000 people would live in the area once it is complete, that the centre will include "hospitals, tertiary educational institutions, major retail, commercial and recreational facilities" and that stage 1 blocks would be offered for sale in 2008.
 The Environmental Protection Authority, however, raised concerns in November 2005 about the amendment, saying that it "would, in part, be inconsistent with the conservation and protection of significant environmental and geoheritage values in the area", and recommended that the amount of reserves be greatly increased.

-The next major waste water treatment plant for the metropolitan region was built in the Eglinton area.
+The next major wastewater treatment plant for the metropolitan region was built in the Eglinton area.
 It is designed to provide catchment from Two Rocks south to the existing Beenyup treatment plant catchment boundary.

 Geography

-Eglinton lies roughly between the proposed Mitchell Freeway to the east and the Indian Ocean to the west.
+Eglinton lies roughly between the future Mitchell Freeway reserve to the east and the Indian Ocean to the west.

-Eglinton's population was measured by the ABS in the 2016 census as 2,365 with the projected population for 2021 being 6,983.
+Eglinton's population was measured by the ABS in the 2016 census as 2,365.
+In 2021 this increased to 3,705.

 Facilities

 Eglinton has no conventional facilities at the present stage but the Amberton and Allara estates are now under development with some houses built, many more under construction and many blocks titled.

 Amberton is joined to Shorehaven, which will have very significant infrastructure.

 Eglinton was previously accessible only by Pipidinny Road, which runs via Pipidinny Swamp to within 200 m of the beach.
 The Alkimos wreck can be viewed from the nearby coastline, where almost untouched beaches are accessible by sand track but a paved road is currently under construction.
-The suburb offers a wide array of native scrubland, woodland and heath, varying in condition from excellent to completely degraded, and including Xanthorrhoea preissii (commonly known as "black boys"), banksia, sheoak and Nuytsia floribunda.
+The suburb offers a wide array of native scrubland, woodland and heath, varying in condition from excellent to completely degraded, and including Xanthorrhoea preissii (commonly known as grasstree), banksia, sheoak and Nuytsia floribunda.
 Some degradation has occurred due to uncontrolled vehicular access, clearing for stock grazing, fire and rabbits.

 Transport

 In 2008, Marmion Avenue was extended through the suburb, which had previously been unserviced by the road network.
-On 14 December 2008, the 490 and 491 Transperth service between Butler train station, Two Rocks and Yanchep.
-The 490 was rerouted from Wanneroo Road to Marmion Avenue through the middle of Eglinton, Those bus routes are operated by Swan Transit.
+Transperth operates the 490 and 491 bus services from Butler railway station, which pass through the suburb to Two Rocks and Yanchep respectively; the bus routes are operated by Swan Transit.